crcn-archive/mojo-docs/articles/syntax/3. views/2. Base View/article.md

-Base views control what the user sees & does.
-They have all the same methods as bindable objects.
+Controls exactly what the user sees and does.
+View controllers are plugin-based - they don't come with any special features out of the box, such as `templates`.
+This allows you to fully customize exactly how view controllers behave.
+See `Decorators` to understand how to add / create plugins to views.

 #### views.Base(properties, application)